MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 - Highly layered, modularized, or parameterized infrastructure as code can increase the chance of accidental misconfiguration because of the complexity of the interaction between the code components.

 - Cloud design patterns that benefit operations sometimes necessitate the introduction of additional components, for example, the use of an external configuration store or the coordination of sidecar deployments in a containerized application platform.
-The additional components increase the points of interaction in the system, increasing the surface area for malfunction or misconfiguration.
+The additional components and added layers of indirection increase the points of interaction in the system, increasing the surface area for malfunction or misconfiguration.

-- Workload components that are designed to independently evolve to support agile development and hosting introduce dependencies on service discovery, or even DNS as a layer of indirection.
+- Workload components that are designed to independently evolve to support agile development and hosting introduce dependencies on service discovery as a layer of indirection.
 Service discovery might lack responsiveness to change, and malfunction can be hard to diagnose.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased potentially destabilizing activities.** The Reliability pillar encourages the avoidance of activities or design choices that can destabilize a system and lead to disruptions, outages, or malfunctions.